UNDER CONSTRUCTION

 "It was very kind of your parents to invite us," said Darcy.
 "Mr. Bingley was particularly happy to accept."

-That he did not seem to be offended by her cousin's unsolicited approach, and that he thought it was civil enough to engage her in courtliness, was nothing but the proof that, when he chose, he could be perfectly civil.
+That he did not seem offended by her cousin's unsolicited approach, and that he now addressed her with such composure, was proof that, when he chose, he could be perfectly civil.

 "I imagine he would be," Elizabeth replied.
-"He finds pleasure very accommodating."
+"He finds pleasure wherever it may be had."

 Darcy met her look.
-"I do not make a habit of declaring my pleasures."
+"I am not in the habit of declaring my enjoyment."

 "I suppose nothing," said Elizabeth lightly.
 "I only observe."